 We’re hard-pressed to think of any other data set that marketers would willingly use if they knew it contained so much bad data.
 However, there are a few wise ways to use this individual-level data.

-To get the latest digital marketing advice from the trusted experts at Oracle Marketing Consulting, subscribe to their award-winning twice-monthly newsletter.
+To get the latest digital marketing advice from the trusted experts at Oracle Digital Experience Agency, subscribe to our award-winning twice-monthly newsletter.

 Safe Uses of Auto Opens